 By Dietitian Jill Place AKA The Good Gut Queen

-I published this holiday dessert recipe three years ago as an afterthought in January to a scrumptious Christmas-day dinner I made for a few friends.
-Now I’m giving it to you beforehand so that you can make these for your own holiday dinner (along with the the recipes I published last week) next week if you’d like.
+I published this holiday dessert recipe FOUR years ago as an afterthought in January to a scrumptious Christmas-day dinner I made for a few friends.
+Now I’m giving it to you beforehand so that you can make these for your own holiday dinner (along with the the recipes I published last week) for whatever holiday meal you’d like.

 And, since my tastes and health beliefs have changed over the years, I’m giving you not only my formerly famous dairy-filled pumpkin cheesecake.
 But updated this article with a Paleo Pumpkin Cheesecake. to equally die for!
 You choose … and eat them up … FOR REAL!

 I’m not a baker.
 I just watched a segment on CBS Sunday Morning about fanatical cake decorators this morning.
 I have no desire to do that … sculpting multi-petaled fondant flowers and faux-marble butter-cream urns … even though I find the results of their passions thrilling.

 So I ain’t doin’ that!
 And the big splashy desserts are below.
 But I’d like to share some alternatives that are on this site.
 Because I gotta tell you I absolutely LOVE sweets … and ONLY will publish Paleo (or Gluten Free) stuff here …